-Quick Facts About Homelessness
+Quick Facts About Family Homelessness

-- The major causes of family homelessness are lack of affordable housing and income instability. - Most households served by Bridge are headed by single moms.
-Their average age is 29. - Last year, while at least 68% of those who entered our program have at least some college, their average income at entry was \$14/hour-which is well below a living wage. - The average age of a homeless child in Bridge Communities' Transitional Housing Program is just under 8 years old. - According to Impact DuPage, 10,699 families in DuPage County live below the established poverty line.
-The most common group to live in poverty are females of childbearing age. - During the 2021-22 school year, 2,663 DuPage County students were identified as lacking a fixed, regular, and adequate nighttime residence. - Over 2022, we fielded over 4,080 inquiries from community members and partners about families facing economic instability and homelessness or housing instability.
-The concerns and resource needs of 650 unduplicated families were reviewed by our intake department, 266 applications processed, and 73 families completed interviews. - A full-time worker earning minimum wage (\$13/hour in Illinois) would need to work 65 hours per week to afford to rent a one bedroom apartment in DuPage County, and not be cost burdened with other life expenses.
+- The major causes of family homelessness are lack of affordable housing, income instability, job loss, health problems, or a family death.
+Generational poverty, underemployment, lack of marketable job skills, divorce, domestic violence, and high debt are also large contributors to family homelessness. - Most households served by Bridge are headed by single moms.
+Their average age is 29. - Last year, while at least 68% of those who entered our program have at least some college, their average income at entry was \$14/hour-which is well below a living wage. - The average age of a homeless child in Bridge Communities' Transitional Housing Program is just under 8 years old. - 62,873 families in DuPage County live below the established poverty line.
+The most common group to live in poverty are females of childbearing age. - During the 2022-2023 school year, 3,232 DuPage County students were identified as lacking a fixed, regular, and adequate nighttime residence. - More than 37 million people in the US live in poverty.
+That nearly 10% of the US population. - A full-time worker earning minimum wage (\$14/hour in Illinois) would need to work 71 hours per week to afford to rent a one bedroom apartment in DuPage County and not be cost burdened with other life expenses.
 (Cost burdened is defined by HUD as spending more than 30% of your income on housing.)

-- A typical mom in our program would need to earn \$26 per hour to earn a livable wage and not be cost-burdened in DuPage County. - Nearly half of all renters in DuPage (46 percent) spend over 30 percent of their income on rent. - The majority of homeless families are not in shelters or living in cars or on the streets.
+- A typical mom in our program would need to earn \$23.09 per hour to earn a livable wage and not be cost-burdened in DuPage County. - The average income for our families at entry into the Bridge Communities Transitional Housing Program is \$14/hour. - Nearly half of all renters in DuPage (46 percent) spend over 30 percent of their income on rent. - The majority of families facing homelessness are not in shelters or living in cars or on the streets.
 They are "doubled up," or staying temporarily in the homes of family and friends.
 About 2/3 of Bridge families are doubled up before entering our program. - So, while we help our client families make significant strides towards a better future, as a community, we all can do more to help families achieve more affordable housing, career development and living wages.

-You support the families served by Bridge Communities when you participate and fundraise for Sleep Out Saturday.
-Thank you for making a difference in their lives!
+By participating in and fundraising for Sleep Out Saturday, you are providing impactful support for the families served by Bridge Communities.
+Thank you for making a difference in and helping to transform their lives!